-We tailor each trip to your individual preferences, but here is a sample itinerary of what a trip might look like:
+We tailor each trip to your individual preferences, here is a sample itinerary to give you an idea of what a trip might look like:

-10am- We'll pick you up from your hotel in Fairbanks and hit the road.
+10- We'll pick you up from your hotel in Fairbanks and hit the road.
 The drive is about one hour and takes us past impressive views of the Tanana River Valley.
-You can choose to hike or mush into our homestead, we have beautiful trails for either option.
+You can choose to snowshoe or mush into our homestead, we have beautiful trails for either option.
 If you choose to mush, we will teach you the basics at this point.

 2-4- If you want to try ice fishing we will load up a sled and walk along the frozen river to the fishing eddy to chop a hole in the ice and set some burbot sets.

 4-5- Snowshoe tutorial- get comfortable on snowshoes and you can go anywhere!
 We’ll fit snowshoes to your feet, tell you about different types and techniques and let you practice.
-We can go on a hike and explore our bluff.
+We can go on a snowshoe hike and explore scenic overlooks and winding trails.

 5-6:30- Relaxation time.
+Drink a glass of wine or cocoa.
 Play games in the cabin, dry your clothing, get settled in.

-10-3- Explore the valley with a day trip by snowshoe or dogsled and lunch on the trail.
-We can look at animal tracks, talk about cold weather travel etc. Places we can visit include caves, tributaries, beaver lodges and more.
+10-3- Explore the valley with a day trip by snowshoe or dogsled and have lunch on the trail.
+We’ll catch up on what has been going on in the country by examining animal tracks, river ice conditions, etc. Places we can visit include caves, tributaries, beaver lodges and more.
 If you feel like relaxing at home, we can get you started on a crafting project like making a wooden spoon or birch bark box.

 3-4- Camp chores- splitting wood, chopping a hole in the ice to get water, cooking fish for dogs (optional).